 First, what’s the potato’s purine content?
 And why is this important?

 Well, gout is a type of inflammatory arthritis caused by uric acid crystals deposited in the joints and surrounding tissue.
 These crystals are formed when too much uric acid is circulating in the bloodstream.
 But uric acid is a byproduct of the breakdown of natural compounds called purines which exist in our bodies’ cells and in the cells of the food we eat.

 Some foods are high in purines, others are moderately high, whilst many have low purine concentrations.

-To help reduce the risk of gout attacks (flare-ups) gout patients have to avoid high purine foods and limit moderately high purine foods.
-Low purine foods are generally safe to consume.
+To help reduce the risk of gout attacks (flare-ups) gout patients have to avoid high purine foods, such as organ meats, game and seafood, and limit moderately high purine foods, like red meat, poultry, and some species of seafood.